 When we peel back the layers, we find something that goes against the grain of our observational experiences that have informed us that the world is material.
 In essence, the principles underlying quantum physics tell us that everything is made of information, and a set of rules governing that information.
 And these rules completely contradict the ordinary rules of reality that we are accustomed to.

-To give some example, in the quantum world the following “impossibilities” are observed:
+To give some examples, in the quantum world the following “impossibilities” are observed:

 - Objects can exist in two different locations simultaneously.

 - Objects can spin clockwise and counterclockwise simultaneously